CANADIAN STANDARDS AND GUIDELINES

 Common Skills and Knowledge: Work search strategies and group facilitation

-To learn more about the Standards & Guidelines visit the link below.
 The full S&Gs are available here.